 Everyone has their favorite horror movies, so it’s only natural that people have their least favorites as well.
 Sometimes it might not even come down to that.
-Sometimes it’s just the fact that a certain film may not have connected with you on the way it connected with someone else. `Naturally, you bring this up on the Internet and everyone tears you to pieces.
+Sometimes it’s just the fact that a certain film may not have connected with you on the way it connected with someone else.
+Naturally, you bring this up on the Internet and everyone tears you to pieces.
 All in all, the negativity on the Internet is so huge that not even the generally humble and soft-spoken horror fans are safe.
-Looking around sites, comment sections and Facebook groups, you’ll never go a day without seeing a “What’s your least favorite horror movie?” post.
-Then these things get hundreds of comments, and each one of those gets torn apart, despite the fact that it was a question asked on a public forum.
+Looking through the comments section of popular sites and at Facebook groups, you’ll never go a day without seeing a “What’s your least favorite horror movie?” post.
+Then, all of the comments get torn apart, despite the fact that it was a question asked on a public forum.

 Don’t be that guy.
 It seems obvious but it’s easier said than done because while the majority of horror fans are good, even great people, we can all go off on occasion.
 There’s no shortage of places for fans to get together and share their passion for the genre, be it at conventions or screenings or countless online venues.
 Passionate discussions get heated, it’s natural.
 It’s just what happens.
 And it’s fine as long as people are civil about it.

-But don’t let anyone tell you that you’re less of a fan because you don’t like The Omen.
+But don’t let anyone tell you that you’re less of a fan because you don’t like a particular film.
 A lot of these classic opinions are changing, too, and maybe some of the hostility we’re seeing is because of that.
-I think The Exorcist is one of the greatest horror movies ever made.
-You see it on just about every list that there is.
-I also know a lot of people who write about, work in or just adore the genre and very few of them share that opinion.
 The horror climate is always changing.
-We all have opinions that are unpopular and sometimes we have opinions that are too popular and both are fine.
+We all have opinions that are unpopular and sometimes we have opinions that are too popular but both are fine.

 Don’t let anyone dictate your own personal tastes.
 If you only like remakes, only watch remakes.
 If you can’t stand Rosemary’s Baby, try to avoid it on cable.
 By all means, use the Internet to your advantage for conversing with fans all over the world.
 But maybe try to structure it like, “Does anyone else find it hard to get into A Nightmare on Elm Street?” instead of “Everyone who likes Nightmare on Elm Street needs to get the hell off this site.”